experientials/ziloo-firmware/docs/RPI-INSTALL.md

 > ssh pi@ziloo-test

+The RPi can be reached with VNC Viewer connected to `ziloo-test`.

 The ziloo-firmware repository can be synced with the RPi by adding it as origin.

 > git remote add ziloo-test pi@ziloo-test:~